htcondor/htcondor/docs/classads/classad-mechanism.rst

     This function evaluates its first argument as an expression in the context of each Classad in the second argument and returns a count of the results that evaluated to ``True``.
 The first argument should be an expression.
-The second argument should be a list of Classads or a list of attribute references to classads, or should evaluate to a list of Classads.
+The second argument should be a list of ClassAds or a list of attribute references to classAds, or should evaluate to a list of ClassAds.
 This function will always return a integer value when the first argument is defined and the second argument is not ``ERROR``.

     For example: